-And the answer is - depends on what the engine of the car was designed to run on.
-So if sales folk try to say 48-volts are 'better" than 36-volts, they are counting on the fact that you may have no idea on how electricity does what it does....
+Bottom line: comparing voltage is sort of like comparing gasoline.
+Is premium gas "better" than regular gas?
+The answer is - depends on what the engine of the car was designed to run on.
+So, if sales people say 48-volt is 'better" than 36-volt, they are counting on the fact that you may have no idea on how electricity does what it does.

 Determining how many volts your golf cart uses is as easy as counting the water fill caps on the batteries.
 Lifting up your golf cart's seat reveals the battery compartment.
 If you have 6-6 volt batteries, your golf cart is a 36 volt cart.
-If you have 6-8 volt batteries, your golf cart is a 48 volt cart, and if you have 4-12 volt batteries, your golf cart is a 48 volt cart.
-Gas golf carts utilize one 12 volt battery.
+If you have 6-8 volt batteries, your golf cart is a 48-volt cart, and if you have 4-12 volt batteries, your golf cart is a 48-volt cart.
+Gas golf carts utilize one 12-volt battery.

-Electric golf cart motors on the other hand have a life span of anywhere from 5000 to 8000 hours and then can be rebuilt for 25% of the cost of a gas golf car engine.
-Electric motors for golf carts, however, are very similar, regardless of brand.
+Electric golf cart motors, on the other hand, have a life span of anywhere from 5000 to 8000 hours and then can be rebuilt for 25% of the cost of a gas golf car engine.
+Electric motors for golf carts are similar, regardless of brand.
 Power and speed is regulated by the amount of current in amps that goes to the motor and gear ratios of the drive train.
-However the 48 volt golf carts uses one third less amperage than the 36 volt system and more efficient.
-Unlike your automobile, there is no transmission or clutches in an electric golf cart.
-A 2-3 horsepower motor can produce 10-12 horsepower for short durations of time and can easily move a 5000 pound trailer.
+A 48-volt golf carts uses one third less amperage than the 36-volt system and is more efficient.
+Unlike your automobile, there is no transmission or clutch in an electric golf cart.
+A 2-3 horsepower electric motor, when geared for torque, can produce a considerably higher power rating for short periods of time and easily move a 5000 pound trailer, for example.